Addiction Treatment Programs

 Drug overdose can be fatal.
 If you suspect someone is experiencing an overdose, call 911 immediately.
 Do NOT be afraid to seek help.
-If you do not have access to a phone contact Colorado Poison Center for online assistance.
+If you cannot access a phone, contact Colorado Poison Center for online assistance.

 If an Adderall overdose is suspected, you should seek medical treatment immediately.
-At the hospital, medical personnel will likely perform tests to determine the severity of symptoms and determine whether you are seriously ill with a condition such as a heart attack, stroke, seizure, kidney failure, liver failure or psychological illness.
+At the hospital, medical personnel will likely perform tests to determine the severity of symptoms and whether you are seriously ill with a condition such as a heart attack, stroke, seizure, kidney failure, liver failure or psychological illness.
 Immediately treating these serious conditions could save your life in the event of an overdose.

 For less severe symptoms, treatment may include being placed in a calm and quiet environment, using ice packs and fans to cool you down, and providing medications to treat your symptoms.
 Activated charcoal and gastric lavage (stomach pumping) may also be used to remove the drug from your stomach and prevent it from getting into the rest of your body.

-Addiction treatment resources after an overdose can help springboard a lifetime of recovery and could include inpatient or outpatient rehab to treat Adderall misuse and prevent another overdose.
+Addiction treatment resources after an overdose can help springboard a lifetime of recovery and may include inpatient or outpatient rehab to treat Adderall misuse and prevent another overdose.
 Twelve-step programs and other support groups can also help with treatment and ongoing support.

+The prospect of quitting Adderall on your own without support can be overwhelming.
+Fortunately, help is available.
+A medical detox facility can ease you off Adderall to minimize withdrawal symptoms.
+Following detox, rehab can help you undergo further treatment like intensive therapy to lead an Adderall-free life.
 If you or a loved one might be addicted to Adderall or any other drug, contact The Recovery Village at Palmer Lake today to discuss treatment options.

 National Institute on Drug Abuse.
-“Prescription Stimulants DrugFacts.”
+“Prescription Stimulants DrugFacts.“>Prescrip[…]ts DrugFacts.”
 June 6, 2018.
-Accessed August 11, 2021.
+Accessed July 10, 2023.